aleksei-berezkin/fluent-streams/README.md

 ## Use

-To create a `Stream` or an `Optional`, use functions described in [online documentation](https://aleksei-berezkin.github.io/fluent-streams-docs/globals.html).
-The most generic is [`stream()`](https://aleksei-berezkin.github.io/fluent-streams-docs/globals.html#stream) which creates a stream from any iterable.
+To create a `Stream` or an `Optional`, use functions described in the [documentation](https://aleksei-berezkin.github.io/fluent-streams-docs/).
+The most generic is [`stream()`](https://aleksei-berezkin.github.io/fluent-streams-docs/functions/stream-1.html) which creates a stream from any iterable.

 ```typescript
 import { stream } from 'fluent-streams';